Skip to content

 Blå Jungfrun Island, Sweden

-According to mythology, this is the actual site of Blkulla, an island where witches allegedly met with the devil and which was once only reachable by air.
-Offerings were frequently placed on the island’s shores in an effort to satisfy any weird creatures that might reside there.
-It is now a national park and contains a fascinating stone labyrinth as well as caves where archaeologists have lately discovered evidence of ancient altars and ceremonies.
+According to mythology, this is the site of Blkulla, an island where witches allegedly met with the devil and was once only reachable by air.
+Offerings were frequently placed on the island’s shores to satisfy any weird creatures that might reside there.
+It is now a national park and contains a fascinating stone labyrinth and caves where archaeologists have lately discovered evidence of ancient altars and ceremonies.

 Lima, Peru

 In Peru, shamanism has a long history and is said to have developed alongside the tradition of erecting spectacular temples all around the nation.
-These days, there are tour organisations that promise to put you in touch with a shaman and provide a secure environment for you to experience this for yourself.
+These days, there are tour organisations that promise to connect you with a shaman and provide a secure environment for you to experience this for yourself.
 Traditionally, shamans would employ natural hallucinogens to communicate with the spirit world and gods.

 Lima’s Mercado de las Brujas (the Witches’ Market), located below Gamarra Station, offers visitors a look into shamanic practices.
 Here, vendors provide a wide range of conventional and folk remedies, including a surprising number of treatments using llama fetuses, frog guts, and snake fat.